tagconcierge/consent-banner-js/README.md

 In a nutshell you need to:

 1. Load the `consent-banner.min.js` (obviously)
-2. Call the function it register on the `window` object called `cookiesBannerJs`
+2. Call the global function called `cookiesBannerJs`

 **INFO:** You can call the `cookiesBannerJs` function whenever, wherever you want, inside it is wrapped with DOM Ready thingy.